 Wormsloe Plantation

 Officially the Wormsloe State Historic Site, it used to be a colonial estate and plantation.
 One of the earliest sites in the new Savannah, it includes the ruins of the oldest building in the city.
-There are plenty of walking trails and there are events with costumed staff to immerse you into the site’s history.
+There are plenty of walking trails and events with costumed staff to immerse you into the site’s history.
 But the main attraction is the 1.5-mile long driveway lined with live oak trees.
 Draped in Spanish moss, the more than 400 trees have grown to form a canopy over the road.
 Get there early to avoid crowds.
-Cost: $10/adult
+Cost: $12/adult

 Escape to Tybee Island and the beach!